 Joining us in Virginia

-While you are studying online with us this fall, we know you will also be getting ready to join us in Harrisonburg in-person in January.
 Please read the information below about the next steps for obtaining a student visa, so you can study with us on the JMU campus.

-Joining the on-campus program
+Joining us on-campus

 The most important thing you need to do to be able join us on campus is to obtain your visa.
 A visa allows a foreign citizen to travel to a U.S. port-of-entry and request permission from the U.S. immigration officer to enter the USA.
 It does not guarantee entry into the USA.